Violich Capital Management Inc. Sells 50,650 Shares of Intel Co. (NASDAQ:INTC)

-Violich Capital Management Inc. lowered its position in Intel Co.
-(NASDAQ:INTC – Free Report) by 49.5% in the 2nd quarter, HoldingsChannel reports.
-The institutional investor owned 51,575 shares of the chip maker’s stock after selling 50,650 shares during the quarter.
-Violich Capital Management Inc.’s holdings in Intel were worth $1,725,000 at the end of the most recent reporting period.
+Violich Capital Management Inc. cut its holdings in Intel Co.
+(NASDAQ:INTC – Free Report) by 49.5% in the 2nd quarter, according to the company in its most recent filing with the Securities and Exchange Commission.
+The institutional investor owned 51,575 shares of the chip maker’s stock after selling 50,650 shares during the period.
+Violich Capital Management Inc.’s holdings in Intel were worth $1,725,000 as of its most recent filing with the Securities and Exchange Commission.

-Several research analysts have commented on INTC shares.
-Morgan Stanley dropped their price objective on shares of Intel from $38.00 to $35.00 and set an “equal weight” rating for the company in a report on Friday, July 28th.
-Wedbush increased their price objective on shares of Intel from $30.00 to $35.00 and gave the company a “neutral” rating in a report on Friday, July 28th.
-Truist Financial increased their price objective on shares of Intel from $32.00 to $37.00 and gave the company a “hold” rating in a report on Friday, July 28th.
-Needham & Company LLC reissued a “buy” rating and set a $40.00 price objective on shares of Intel in a report on Thursday.
-Finally, Citigroup increased their price objective on shares of Intel from $29.50 to $34.00 and gave the company a “neutral” rating in a report on Tuesday, July 18th.
-Five equities research analysts have rated the stock with a sell rating, twenty-three have given a hold rating and six have issued a buy rating to the stock.
-Based on data from MarketBeat.com, the company has an average rating of “Hold” and a consensus target price of $34.24.
+A number of analysts have commented on INTC shares.
+Wells Fargo & Company decreased their price objective on Intel from $40.00 to $32.00 and set an “equal weight” rating for the company in a report on Friday, July 28th.
+BMO Capital Markets raised their price objective on Intel from $32.00 to $36.00 and gave the company a “market perform” rating in a research note on Friday, July 28th.
+TD Cowen upped their target price on shares of Intel from $31.00 to $38.00 and gave the stock a “market perform” rating in a research note on Friday, July 28th.
+Northland Securities increased their target price on shares of Intel from $45.00 to $56.00 and gave the company an “outperform” rating in a report on Wednesday.
+Finally, Wedbush increased their target price on shares of Intel from $30.00 to $35.00 and gave the company a “neutral” rating in a report on Friday, July 28th.
+Five investment analysts have rated the stock with a sell rating, twenty-three have assigned a hold rating and six have assigned a buy rating to the company’s stock.
+Based on data from MarketBeat.com, the company currently has an average rating of “Hold” and an average price target of $34.24.

 Intel Trading Up 0.8 %

-Intel (NASDAQ:INTC – Get Free Report) last issued its earnings results on Thursday, July 27th.
-The chip maker reported ($0.05) earnings per share (EPS) for the quarter, topping the consensus estimate of ($0.19) by $0.14.
+Intel (NASDAQ:INTC – Get Free Report) last posted its quarterly earnings results on Thursday, July 27th.
+The chip maker reported ($0.05) EPS for the quarter, topping the consensus estimate of ($0.19) by $0.14.
+The firm had revenue of $12.95 billion for the quarter, compared to the consensus estimate of $12.03 billion.
 Intel had a negative net margin of 1.71% and a positive return on equity of 1.70%.
-The firm had revenue of $12.95 billion during the quarter, compared to analysts’ expectations of $12.03 billion.
-On average, analysts forecast that Intel Co. will post -0.09 earnings per share for the current year.
+Sell-side analysts forecast that Intel Co. will post -0.09 earnings per share for the current fiscal year.

 Intel Dividend Announcement

-The company also recently disclosed a quarterly dividend, which was paid on Friday, September 1st.
-Shareholders of record on Monday, August 7th were issued a $0.125 dividend.
+The firm also recently declared a quarterly dividend, which was paid on Friday, September 1st.
+Shareholders of record on Monday, August 7th were paid a dividend of $0.125 per share.
+This represents a $0.50 annualized dividend and a dividend yield of 1.38%.
 The ex-dividend date was Friday, August 4th.
-This represents a $0.50 dividend on an annualized basis and a yield of 1.38%.
-Intel’s payout ratio is -227.26%.
+Intel’s dividend payout ratio (DPR) is presently -227.26%.

 Intel Corporation designs, develops, manufactures, markets, and sells computing and related products worldwide.
 It operates through Client Computing Group, Data Center and AI, Network and Edge, Mobileye, Accelerated Computing Systems and Graphics, Intel Foundry Services, and Other segments.
 The company offers platform products, such as central processing units and chipsets, and system-on-chip and multichip packages; and accelerators, boards and systems, connectivity products, and memory and storage products.